-Different types of property surveys are available for the homebuyer.
+Different types of property surveys are available for the buyer.
 Which is suitable for you depends on the type of property or any fundamental problems you may have noticed.

 Your requirements will also determine the level of detail your surveyor will go into when assessing the property's condition.

 Valuations versus surveys

 A valuation should not be used as a survey.
 If you're trying to buy a property with a mortgage, your mortgage company will conduct a basic valuation of the property to assess whether the property is worth the money you are paying.

 You will most likely get a copy of the mortgage valuation, but it's unlikely to highlight any problems you may ordinarily find in a survey.
 It is important, therefore, that you employ a surveyor yourself to undertake a thorough inspection of the property you wish to buy.

 The types of surveys available

 There are two main types of structural survey available for those buying a property: a Homebuyer's Report or a Full Building Survey.

 This choice of survey is designed to keep costs to a minimum and is the better option if you are buying a relatively standard property that seems to be in reasonably good condition and is less than, say, 30 years old.
 Your chartered surveyor will seek to isolate urgent structural problems with the property that are likely to impact on its value.
 According to the Royal Institution of Chartered Surveyors, the main objectives of the Homebuyer's Report are to:

 - Make a reasoned and informed judgment on whether or not to proceed with the purchase